Read the latest information on

-The manual is intended for use by individual zoos, including fauna parks, sanctuaries, aquariums and marine parks, holding native and/or exotic species, as a tool to help them to gauge their own biosecurity requirements and to assist them to develop a biosecurity plan suitable for their particular circumstances.
+This is for use by individual zoos, including fauna parks, sanctuaries, aquariums and marine parks, holding native and/or exotic species, as a tool to help them to gauge their own biosecurity requirements and to assist them to develop a biosecurity plan suitable for their particular circumstances.
 The manual outlines both basic guidelines and higher level guidelines for all zoos.

 Plant Health Australia, in collaboration with industry bodies, researchers and government agencies, have developed a range of farm biosecurity manuals for a variety of crops shown below.
 Visit the Crops section for further information about pests, product management and best production practices for these crops.

-For growers of blueberries, ginger, lychees, macadamias, olives, onions, papaya, passionfruit, pineapples, pistachios, potatoes, rice, rubus crops, strawberries, truffles and walnuts, farm biosecurity measures are included in industry biosecurity plans.
+For growers of blueberries, ginger, lychees, macadamias, olives, papaya, passionfruit, pineapples, pistachios, rice, rubus crops, strawberries, truffles and walnuts, farm biosecurity measures are included in industry biosecurity plans.
 Please contact your peak industry body to obtain specific on-farm biosecurity practices recommended for these crops.
 Visit Biosecurity essentials for general information that all producers can use to implement biosecurity measures on -farm.

-Plant Health Australia is preparing biosecurity manuals or industry plans for cut flowers, processing tomatoes, onions and potatoes.
+Plant Health Australia is preparing biosecurity manuals or industry plans for other sectors.
 They will be added to this site as they become available.